alexmikhalevich/SimpleWarsGA/README.md

-This is my attempt to implement a very simple game engine within the course _Design patters_.
+This is my attempt to implement a simple war game withing the course _Design patterns_.